Skip to content

 Untitled

-Walid’s recent body of work turns attention toward the imbalance between the natural and the manufactured.
-At its conceptual core lies the duality of carbon dioxide — one born from the earth’s natural respiration, the other produced by human industry and excess.
-The work examines how the latter, generated through fossil fuels, deforestation, plastics, and fast fashion, has come to saturate both atmosphere and consciousness.
-In doing so, it reflects on how comfort and consumption have quietly altered the planet’s equilibrium, implicating every gesture of human life in cycles of creation and destruction.
-Or, in easier terms, this work’s narrative questions how we participate, consciously or unconsciously, in this slow violence—how we breathe, wear, and live through both forms of CO₂.
+Walid Saddam’s recent body of work turns its attention to the widening gap between the natural and the manufactured.
+For one thing, it considers the two kinds of carbon dioxide—one arising from the earth’s own respiration, the other that is a result of human industry and excess.
+His images study how this second type, generated through fossil fuels, deforestation, plastics, and fast fashion, now saturates both atmosphere and imagination.
+In looking at this, the work reflects on how comfort, convenience, and consumption have quietly shifted the planet’s equilibrium, drawing every human act into a loop of creation and erosion.

 About Us